Op-amp Circuits Include:

-Op amp high pass filters are easy to implement using a few components and they are required in a variety of different circuits to eliminate hum and other noise.
+Op amp high pass filters are easy to implement using just a few electronic components being used in a variety of electronic devices and circuits to eliminate hum and other noise.

-Although any form of filter response can be chosen, the Butterworth response simplifies the equations and it is possible to calculate the values required in seconds.
+Although any form of filter response can be chosen, the Butterworth response simplifies the equations and the electronic design process producing the electronic component values can be undertaken in a very short while.

-Despite the ease of design, op amp high pass filters are able to provide a high level of performance from just a relatively small number of components.
+Despite the ease of design, op amp high pass filters are able to provide a high level of performance from just a relatively small number of electronic components, and this makes them a very attractive proposition for low frequency circuits.

 What is a high pass filter